top of page

 • There are no test-in requirements to attend charter schools.

-• Charter schools are subject to the federal Elementary and Secondary Education Act (commonly known as the No Child Left Behind Act).
+• Charter schools are subject to the federal Every Student Succeeds Act (ESSA).

 • Charter schools in Colorado spend $606 per student from designated per-pupil operating revenue on facilities.
 School districts finance non-charter district facilities using property tax, mill levies, and taxpayer-backed bonds.